Republic of Alba (1944)

 The Republic of Alba was a short-lived state that existed from 10 October to 2 November 1944 in Alba, northern Italy, as a local resistance against Italian fascism during World War II, and which was part of the so-called Italian Partisan Republics, the first of which was the Republic of Corniolo.
 It was named after the Napoleonic Republic of Alba that existed in 1796 in Piedmont.

 Occupation of Alba

-On October 10th, 1944, c.
+On 10 October 1944, c.
 2000 partisans occupied the city almost without conflict since the fascist contingents under Ippolito Radaelli had abandoned the city following negotiations with the partisans mediated by the Curia.
-The partisans were mostly from Alpini divisions lead by Enrico Martini.
+The partisans were mostly from Alpini divisions led by Enrico Martini.

 The partisan government

 Command of the city was assumed by Carletto Morelli, while the civil administration continued under chosen local officials.

 The fascist counterattack

 Fascist troops gathered at Bra and Pollenzo with reinforcements from Turin.
-They attempted to reach Tanaro by ford after October 24th but were repulsed, suffering 11 casualties including their commanding officer.
+They attempted to ford the Tanaro after 24 October but were repulsed, suffering 11 casualties including their commanding officer.